tyybbi/scripts/README.md

 # scripts

-Mostly shell scripts.
+Little utility scripts written in Bash or Python for author's own entertainment.

 ## distrostate

 A script to check how mixed (or unmixed) your Debian installation is.
+More useful if you're running testing/unstable rather than stable.

 ## lenormand